NKAIKELA YOUTH GROUP

 History

-The idea of establishing a project that supports commercial sex workers was first mooted by Emang Basadi having recognized a gap in the provision of HIV and AIDS awareness and mitigation for vulnerable populations.
-At the outset, the Commercial Sex Workers Project had a total of 25 members from different parts of Botswana.
-Eighteen of these original members have so far died.
+The idea of establishing a project to support sex workers was first suggested by Emang Basadi, who recognized a gap in HIV and AIDS awareness and mitigation for vulnerable populations.
+The initiative began with 25 members from across Botswana.
+Sadly, eighteen of these pioneering members have since passed away, but their vision laid the foundation for NYG.

-The group began a garden project at Nkaikela Clinic to generate income and to improve the nutritional status of its members.
-It is also during this period that the group made contact with the United Nations Volunteers (UNV) AIDS Advisor who began organizing workshops for the group on HIV and AIDS awareness and education.
+NYG launched a garden project at Nkaikela Health Post to generate income and improve members’ nutrition.
+Around this time, the group connected with the United Nations Volunteers (UNV) AIDS Advisor, who began organizing HIV and AIDS awareness workshops, strengthening members’ knowledge and resilience.

-UNDP mobilized start-up funds for the Matshelo Community Development Association (MAC), which today stands out as one the NYG’s key development partners.
-The group attended a business and bookkeeping training course facilitated by integrated Field Services to compliment the production skills training interventions as well as strengthen members’ capacity to start new business initiatives.
-A Project Coordinator was recruited to ensure the efficient management of the organization and increase the impact of its programmes on the lives of NYG members.
+The UNDP mobilized start-up funds for the Matshelo Community Development Association (MCDA), which remains one of NYG’s key partners.
+Members attended business and bookkeeping training facilitated by Integrated Field Services, complementing their production skills.
+A Project Coordinator was recruited to strengthen management and increase program impact.